 Important things to know about Therme in Bucharest

-It’s basically a massive indoor tropical paradise, complete with palm trees, and exotic plants, masterfully mixed in with heated pools, water slides, and restaurants.
+As I said in the intro, Therme is a massive indoor&outdoor tropical paradise, complete with palm trees and exotic plants, plenty of heated pools, water slides, massage parlors, and restaurants.

-It was built to be an oasis for relaxation and I kid you not when I say that I found it much better than the beach or any other water park that I’ve seen in Europe (and I’ve visited the main ones in Budapest, Prague or Valencia to name the main ones).
+I kid you not when I say that I found it much better than the beach or any other water park that I have seen in Europe.
+I have visited the main ones in Budapest, Prague, and Valencia, including smaller ones here and there and this tops them all.

 So, if you had any doubts before, trust me when I say this: you MUST visit Therme when in Bucharest.
 It’s absolutely amazing!